leophys/fart/README.md

 Burp Suite is great, but it's closed source and we love open source.

+## Usage

+The application in this repository is a cli, called `fart`, with the following
+verbs:

+  - [ ] `fart serve`: spin up a server instance
+  - [ ] `fart tui`: start an interactive user interface

+### `fart serve`

+This subcommand starts the instance of a server and binds two sockets:

+ - [ ] a proxy socket, where it behaves as an HTTP proxy
+ - [ ] a websocket to expose the captured data to a client
+ - [ ] a control socket, to control the internal state of the server from another program (likely the cli)

 ## Questions

 You can open an issue here, or drop an email at `blallo -|AT|- autistici[.]org`